JackDougherty/jack-site/_pages/dataviz/index.md

 Cross-refs: Community Learning, Public Policy & Law, Writing & Rhetoric, Urban Studies Enrollment limited to 19 students.

+Text after header appears in new line.
+At the end of the line above, add two blank spaces to make next sentence appear on a new line.

 ### Hartford Partners for Community Learning
 This semester we will create data visualizations in partnership with two Hartford organizations that focus on housing.